-Apple Search Ads is a tool that can potentially replace all other user acquisition channels due to low costs and highly relevant traffic.
+Apple Search Ads is a tool that can potentially replace all other user acquisition channels due to low costs and highly relevant traffic, and this can help you a lot to reach the best app store rankings .
 Add to this smart analytics and keyword management that can be achieved with ads optimization platforms – and you’ll get a powerful channel that drives users with a high ARPU and retention rate.

 Is it worth to be tested out?
 Heck yes, it is.

 There’s so much to know on Search Ads – so, if you spot anything that’s changed about ads on the App Store since we’ve published, we’d be grateful for the heads up.
 Things move fast!